 Water: From Vulnerability to Strength

-Faced with the constraints of limited natural water resources and land, Singapore has recognised providing a sustainable supply of water for its people as a vital issue in the 1960s.
+aced with the constraints of limited natural water resources and land, Singapore has recognised providing a sustainable supply of water for its people as a vital issue in the 1960s.
 In the early days, we faced and overcame drought, floods and water pollution as the city grew.
-These challenges have inspired us to innovate and develop capabilities in this area, turning our weakness into strength.
+These challenges have inspired us to innovate and develop capabilities in water management, turning our vulnerability into strength.

 Quest for a Diversified and Sustainable Supply of Water